Towards Verified Artificial Intelligence: Acknowledgments

 \section{Acknowledgments}

-The authors' work is supported in part by NSF grants CCF-1139138, CCF-1116993, CNS-1545126, and CNS-1646208, by an NDSEG Fellowship, and by the TerraSwarm Research Center, one of six centers supported by the STARnet phase of the Focus Center Research Program (FCRP) a Semiconductor Research Corporation program sponsored by MARCO and DARPA.
-We gratefully acknowledge the many colleagues with whom our conversations and collaborations have helped shape this document.
+The authors' work has been supported in part by NSF grants CCF-1139138, CCF-1116993, CNS-1545126 (VeHICaL), CNS-1646208, and CCF-1837132 (FMitF), by an NDSEG Fellowship, by the TerraSwarm Research Center, one of six centers supported by the STARnet phase of the Focus Center Research Program (FCRP) a Semiconductor Research Corporation program sponsored by MARCO and DARPA, by the DARPA BRASS and Assured Autonomy programs, by Toyota under the iCyPhy center, and by Berkeley Deep Drive.
+We gratefully acknowledge the many colleagues with whom our conversations and collaborations have helped shape this article.